-Full operation January 2023 from Miami to Orlando
+Full operation Q1 2023 from Miami to Orlando

-This means that the City will apply for a Notice of intent to Establish a Quiet Zone by November of 2022.
+This means that the City will apply for a Notice of intent to Establish a Quiet Zone between 2022 and early 2023.

-Once completed we plan to submit Notice of Establishment of the Quiet Zone by March 2023.
+Once completed we submit a Notice of Establishment of the Quiet Zone by Q2 2023.

 Dates are tentative based on construction completion by the FEC + Brightline.